abhi-jith23/Credit-Risk-Dashboard/README.md

 ### 4.3 Reproducibility notes (what was done)

+* This project was developed to be fully reproducible.
 * Dependencies are **pinned** in `requirements.txt`.
 * The Docker image uses a fixed base image: `python:3.12.3`.
 * Training uses a fixed seed (`random_state=42`) for the train/test split and model settings.